 A soft start charging mode improves the recovery of deeply discharged batteries as low as just 8 volts.

-New voltage sensors quickly detect a high current drain and will automatically revert to the most appropriate charge rate.
+New voltage sensors detect a high current drain and automatically revert to the most appropriate charge rate.

 TecMate OptiMate 3 Twin Battery Optimiser

-The twin battery optimizer diagnoses, recovers, charges and maintains two batteries simultaneously.
+The twin battery optimiser diagnoses, recovers, charges, and maintains two batteries simultaneously.

 It is ideal for owners of two motorcycles or those who just wish to charge a main and spare battery together.